header layer

 When singing together support your baby/child by facing them so they can see your face/expressions and movement of your mouth.
 Slow down your singing so words can be heard more clearly and support your child with the actions.
 Repeating songs is a great way for children to build their memory skills and join in again and again with a familiar song!
 Banging on a drum, shaking a rattle/bells, clapping supports their motor skills and helps children hear different sounds and rhythm.

 Take a look at BBC Tiny Happy people for some great videos or songs and nursery rhymes.
-Like The wheels on the bus or 3 in a bed.
-Click here to discover lots more.
+Like The wheels on the bus or click here to discover lots more.

 Print